May 28-30, 2026

 High School Students:

-Under age 18; must be accompanied by an adult due to venue policy.
-If the adult is attending the conference, they will need to register for the conference at full price; if the adult is not attending the conference but still present at the venue, they can register at the Special Accompanying Parent/Guardian Rate.
-This special rate includes food, refreshments, and material costs.
+Under age 18; must be accompanied by a responsible adult due to venue policy.
+If the adult is attending the conference, they will need to register for the conference at full price; if the adult is not attending, he or she will need to be present at the venue.

 Undergraduate College Students:

-Must be under 25 years old and currently attending a college or university to receive this rate.
+Must be 25 years old or under and currently attending a college or university to receive this rate.

 Cancellations and Refunds:

-• After 3/28/2024, the fee is non-refundable, but may be transferred to another person who hasn’t already registered.
+• After 4/8/2026, the registration fee is non-refundable, but may be transferred to another person who hasn’t already registered.

 Lodging: